GitbookIO/nuts/README.md

 > Open source releases/downloads server with auto-updater and GitHub as a backend

-Nuts is a simple (and smart) application to serve releases.
-It uses GitHub Releases as a backend, and it can easily be deployed to Heroku as a stateless service.
-It supports private repositories (useful to store releases of a closed-source application available on GitHub).
+Nuts is a simple (and smart) application to serve desktop-application releases.

+It uses GitHub as a backend to store assets, and it can easily be deployed to Heroku as a stateless service.
+It supports GitHub private repositories (useful to store releases of a closed-source application available on GitHub).

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 #### Features

 - :sparkles: Store assets on GitHub releases
-- :sparkles: Proxy assets from private repositories
+- :sparkles: Proxy releases from private repositories to your users
 - :sparkles: Simple but powerful download urls
     - `/download/latest`
     - `/download/latest/:os`